meghanharrington/meghanharrington.github.io/index.md

 ### Are these results significant?
 Due to the distribution of the data, it is difficult to perform a hypothesis test in order to conclude whether these differences in sentiments are statistically significant.
 The **Wilcoxon rank-sum test** can give us an idea of how to interpret the evolution of sentiments for each group.
 It is a nonparametric test of the null hypothesis that for randomly selected values X and Y from two populations, the probability of X being greater than Y is equal to the probability of Y being greater than X.

 First of all, we performed the test on the compound sentiment scores for politicians, comparing 2015 and 2020.
 This gave a p-value of **0.051539**.
-Then, we looked at the compound sentiment scores for all Americans, comparing 2015 and 2020.
+Then, we looked at the compound sentiment scores for all Americans, once again comparing 2015 and 2020.
 This gave a p-value of **0.00055**.
-From these results, we can conclude that there is a statistcally significant change in sentiment from 2015 to 2020 when looking at quotes about gay rights from all Americans.
-However, the change in sentiment for politicians is not so clear-cut.
+From these results, we can reject the null hypothesis and conclude that there is a statistcally significant change in sentiment from 2015 to 2020 for all Americans.
+However, we cannot draw a concrete conclusion about the change in sentiment of politicians.

 One more time we can see that **progress is unstable**, nothing is certain, getting rights is a constant fight and laws can go backwards at any time.

 # Acceptance across the States

 As we have seen so far, the U.S. has enacted some important laws toward **equality for LGBTQ+**, with the **gay marriage** and **child adoption** laws.
-Nevertheless, the community still faces lots and various forms of **discriminations and violence** all over the states.
-We wanted to have a look and compare each state to see where it is the most accepted and equally-treated and where it is the worst.
+Nevertheless, the community still faces various forms of **discriminations and violence** across the country.
+We wanted to have a look and compare each state to see where the LGBTQ+ community is most accepted.

-First, let's see how the distribution of **hate crimes due to sexual orientation** in all the states has evolved in 2015 and 2019.
+First, let's see how the distribution of **hate crimes due to sexual orientation** in all the states has evolved from 2015 to 2019.

 ![Alt text](distrib_hc.png?raw=true "Title")

-Most of the states have very small percentage (with respect to their population size) with less than 0.002% of cases.
+Most of the states have a very small percentage (with respect to their population size) with less than 0.002% of cases.
 But some states stand out with high peaks.
-Especially in the **Distric of Columbia** which have tremendously high numbers.
+Especially in the **District of Columbia** which has tremendously high numbers.
 From **2015 to 2019** it doubled in proportion, **going from 0.012% to more then 0.025%**. **Washington** has also registered an **increase, going from 0.014 to 0.0025%.** In **Vermont**, it went **from 0.001 to 0.004%**.
 Overall, the number of assaults stayed mostly constant with minor rises or falls in some states from 2015 to 2019.

-Nevertheless, we collected our data from the **FBI** website but it is likely **dramatically underestimated** as experts point out, because of given **flaws in the current data collection process** and **massive discrepancies with the much larger number of self-reported incidents**.
-The real number of hate crimes over the states could be much more important.
+Nevertheless, we collected our data from the **FBI** website, but it is likely **dramatically underestimated** because of **flaws in the current data collection process** and **massive discrepancies with the much larger number of self-reported incidents**.
+The real number of hate crimes over the states could be much greater.

-Finally, we collected data on LGBTQ+ population for each states to see where it is the most prevalent.
+Finally, we collected data on the LGBTQ+ population for each state to see where it is the most prevalent.

 ![Alt text](./assets/img/output_68_0.jpg?raw=true "Title")

-This graphs reveals a very interesting element: **District of Columbia** has the **highest LGBTQ+ density** and is also the State with the **highest number of hate crime related to sexual orientation**.
+This graph reveals a very interesting element: **District of Columbia** has the **highest LGBTQ+ density** and is also the state with the **highest number of hate crimes related to sexual orientation**.
 We would expect that where the LGBTQ+ community is the most present, it would be in very progressive states and that the hate crimes would not be so widespread.
 But the graphs show the opposite.
 This might be due to very **conservative and homophobic movements** in reaction to this "high" density of LGBTQ+ people.
 It is very alarming especially for D.C.

 # Conclusion

 From our analysis, we have seen that there are **lots of different speakers** on the **LGBTQ+ rights** topic.
 First of all, people who talk about it the most are not the people concerned but rather the **dominant classes**. **Politicians** are major speakers as they make laws in order to extend or reduce the rights of this community.
 But, as it is a **societal matter**, public opinion is a key component of the debate.
 Where politicians tend to stand in retreat and be less committed, **activist and actors** take **strong positions**.
-We know that **culture**, through **movies, books, or TV shows** allow Americans to **open their mind and accept each other.** Indeed, our sentiment analysis revealed that Americans' quotes are getting slightly more positive over the years.
+We know that **culture**, through **movies, books, or TV shows** allow Americans to **open their minds and accept each other.** Indeed, our sentiment analysis revealed that Americans' sentiments are getting slightly more positive over the years.

 However, it can still evolve in one direction or another. **Conservative movements** have lots of **power** in America.
-Some progressive laws have already been cancelled in the past, as we have seen it with gay marriage in several states.
+Some progressive laws have already been cancelled in the past, as we have seen with gay marriage in several states.

-Regarding the **hate crimes**, it confirms that LGBTQ+ community is not fully accepted and suffers from very **violent assaults and discriminations**.
+Regarding the **hate crimes**, it confirms that the LGBTQ+ community is not fully accepted and suffers from very **violent assaults and discriminations**.
 The **protection** of the community needs to be reformed as it is **nonexistent** in some states.

 In conclusion, there has been an unquestionable **liberation of speech** these last few years that have allowed more voices to be heard.
 We may think that this implies major improvements in gay rights and acceptance but there is still a lot of work to do to reach **equality**.